LakshaySharma10/Grind-Grow/README.md

         <li>Open your browser and navigate to <code>http://localhost:3000</code>.</li>
     </ol>

 <p>Explore the landing page to learn about the gym's features, services, and membership plans.

-    <h2>Contributing</h2>
-    <p>Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.</p>